Cuban Fury (2014) Directed by James Griffiths. Nick Frost, Rashida Jones, Chris O’ Dowd (98 min) Blu-Ray

 Making fun of fat people has been a cinematic tradition since the silent era.
 Fatty Arbuckle (who preferred to be called by his name, Roscoe) and Oliver Hardy are the two most famous rotund early comics, but there were many more.
 As our esteemed projectionist, Doug Vuncannon remarked, Oliver Hardy doesn’t even look that fat, anymore.

-But, are you laughing at the overweight person, or with them?
+Are you laughing at the overweight person, or with them?
 I thought Melissa McCarthy in Spy made a lot of good points about women who look a certain way are underestimated, and undervalued.
-But, some people thought she was being mocked in an uncomfortable way.
-She is in charge of her onscreen image, much the way Amy Schumer is.
-But, they choose to view themselves differently, perhaps because McCarthy’s gift for physical comedy takes her back to comedy basics.
+Some people did think she was being mocked in an uncomfortable way.
+She is in charge of her onscreen image; much the way Amy Schumer is.
+But they choose to view themselves differently, perhaps because McCarthy’s gift for physical comedy takes her back to comedy basics.
 Frost gives Bruce his dignity, while remarking on Bruce’s weight, and how this is reflected in the dance community.
 He’s funny in his salsa passion, but I feel we are in on the joke with him.

 I hope you avoided the film’s tepid reviews before you decided to come.
 Or, maybe, you seek to be pleasantly surprised.
 Having an enjoyable 90 minutes in the theater, like dancing, is an underrated pleasure.
 Roscoe Arbuckle, born 129 years ago this March 2016, once said, “I don’t believe there is any finer mission on earth than just to make people laugh.”
 I agree wholeheartedly.